maxprodigy/binary_trees/README.md

-# C - Binary trees
+# C - Binary Trees

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers the concepts of binary trees!
+This project covers the concepts of binary trees!
 Cheers

-At the end of this project, you'll undesrtand these questions:
+At the end of this project, you'll understand these questions:

 * What is a binary tree
 * What is the difference between a binary tree and a Binary Search Tree